 If you are craving ice cream, the three locales you will want to search out are the Sweet Shoppe Candy Kitchen, which serves 10 delicious flavors of hand-dipped ice cream, Showstreet Ice Cream, and Blue Ribbon Cones in Country Fair.

 If you visit Dollywood’s Splash Country, be sure to check out their BeaverTails®:

 Dollywood aims to make the park a family-friendly environment and has taken measures to meet the dietary restrictions of those with gluten sensitivities.
 While not gluten-free, the park does offer some baked goods that were produced in a gluten-free environment off-site.
 Visitors to the park with gluten sensitivities can check with guest services for more information and dining options.

-For more information about dining at Dollywood, click here.
+For more information about dining at Dollywood, visit the Dollywood website.

 Dollywood is a 150-acre theme park located in the heart of the Great Smoky Mountains in Pigeon Forge, Tennessee.
 In 2014, Dollywood ranked among the top three theme parks by USA Today, and in 2015 was recognized by TripAdvisor as one of the top 20 worldwide theme parks.